 Allium cepa (aggregatum group) (110 days) F-1 hybrid.
-The darkest red-skinned variety available from seed, Camelot is our choice for a good hybrid Prisma replacement with the same smooth and onion-y taste.
-When divided, has a bigger bulb than Prisma, 1–1½" across and 2" long.
+The darkest red-skinned variety available from seed, satisfies, with smooth onion-y taste.
+When divided, bulbs are 1–1½" across and 2" long.
 Donna Dyrek’s were out of the ground curing on Sept.
 20 from an April 6 start.
 Can store till April or beyond.
 Adapted to 40-55° latitudes. ④

 Log in to start or resume an order

 The sweetest and mildest member of the onion family, important in Asian, Persian and French cuisines.

 Culture: Start indoors in Feb. or March and transplant out in spring almost as soon as the ground can be worked.
 Set 4–6" apart in trenches in well-dug beds with generous quantities of organic matter.
 Avoid transplanting next to grass strips; slugs love to dine on tiny allium seedlings.
 Irrigate seedlings whenever the topsoil dries out.